asaini/algo-py/README.md

 # algo-py

-Compilation of algorithms implemented in Python for education/learning
+Compilation of algorithms/data-structures implemented in Python

 ### LICENSE